srl-ethz/residual_physics_sim2real/python/arm_model/arm_data_sep_4/README.md

-## This set of data are collected on September 1st to 4th 2023.
+## This set of data are collected on Septemper 1st to 4th.